 As a freelancer, you have to pay taxes just as you would if you worked for a larger company, but with one important caveat.
 You’re responsible for all of the income, Social Security, and Medicare taxes.

 What you may not know is that when you’re an employee, your employer pays half of your total Social Security and Medicare taxes.
-Thus, as an employee of someone else’s business, you paid 6.2% of your salary (up to the taxable maximum) for Social Security tax, and a 1.45% Medicare tax, (combined total, 7.65%).
-Your employer was required to match those payments.
-Thus, your total contribution for Social Security and Medicare (your payment plus the employer’s) was 15.3%.
-And, of course, you also had money withheld from your paycheck for income taxes calculated based on the information you provided your employer on a W-4 form.
-As a freelancer, you have to pay a self-employment tax, which is equal to both parts of the Social Security and Medicare taxes.
-For 2020, the first $137,700 of your combined wages, tips, and net earnings were subject to self-employment tax.
+Thus, as an employee of someone else’s business, you paid 6.2% of your salary (up to the taxable maximum) for Social Security tax, and a 1.45% Medicare tax for a combined total of 7.65%.
+Your employer is required to match those payments.
+Thus, your total contribution for Social Security and Medicare (your payment plus the employer’s) is 15.3%.
+You might not even notice this since these funds were automatically withheld from your paycheck.
+And, of course, you also have more money withheld from your paycheck for income taxes calculated based on the information you provided your employer on a W-4 form.

 Determining the total amount of income tax, Social Security, and Medicare taxes you’ll owe for the year isn’t easy.
 You have to take into account your income, your tax bracket, deductions, and credits.
 If your business is relatively stable, simply look at last year’s tax return and take numbers from there.
-Or, a very rough estimate is to take 35% of every dollar you make, put it in a separate account, and use it to pay taxes.
+Alternatively, a very rough estimate is to take 35% of every dollar you make, put it in a separate account, and use it to pay taxes.

-In addition to Federal income taxes, Social Security, and Medicare, you may be required to pay state or city income taxes, as well.
+In addition to federal income taxes, Social Security, and Medicare, you may be required to pay state or city income taxes, as well.
 Don’t forget to calculate their cost for the year, too.

 Tip: When determining the rates you charge your customers, don’t forget about those extra taxes you’ll owe.
 Too many freelancers don’t charge enough for their services because they don’t take taxes into account.